tnrint/GameDev-/README.md

 The same game as the 2nd Week 2nd Activity but added music when starting game, dying music, and winning music.

 ## 3rd Week 2nd Activity
-Restarted Activity still in progress
+Restarted Activity still in progress.
+A Platform Game where the first scene introduces the mechanics of the game and when vetured further in the scene player will enter a pit to fall and transitions to endless survival attacked by AI Enemies.